 The final topic focuses on inheritance and the molecular mechanisms that underlie genetic diversity.

-As well as learning key cell biology concepts, you’ll develop your skills for further science study, including data interpretation, experimental investigation, numeracy, statistics, problem-solving, data-handling and presenting data, collaboration and communication.
+In addition to learning key cell biology concepts, you’ll develop your skills for further science study, including data interpretation, experimental investigation, numeracy, statistics, problem-solving, data handling and presentation, collaboration, and communication.

 The School of Life, Health and Chemical Sciences offers optional laboratory schools in Milton Keynes at an additional cost.
 Laboratory schools are not part of this module but may be of interest if you wish to gain relevant hands-on laboratory experience.